 Faculty Supervisors: McLean Pollock, PhD, Laura Weisberg, PhD, Susan Hazlett, PhD, Ernestine Briggs-King, PhD, Christian Mauro, PhD, Annise Weaver, MS, CRC

 Adult Health Concentration

 APPIC Program code: 141316 – Adult-Health Concentration (3 interns)

 The Adult Health Concentration involves didactic training, patient care and research experiences.
 Interns are exposed to empirical and theoretical readings from a number of disciplines, and are expected to use that information while working in both inpatient and outpatient settings.

 In the Adult Health Concentration, all three interns will spend approximately 50% of their time rotating through the Cancer Behavioral Management and Support Clinic.
-Behavioral Sleep Medicine Clinic, The Duke Fertility Center, Health Risk Behavior Management Clinic, Palliative Care Clinic, and Perinatal Mental Health Clinic are all minor rotations.
+The Behavioral Sleep Medicine Clinic, the Duke Fertility Center, the Health Risk Behavior Management Clinic and the Palliative Care Clinic are all minor rotations.
 After interns match to Duke, health interns on rank their preferred minor rotation experiences and are matched based on interest, training goals and rotational scheduling.
 Interns receive specialized training typically with three of the specific and diverse settings and patients listed below.

 Adult Health Concentration Rotations: